golang/website/_content/blog/context-and-structs.md

 The API is also much more confusing to users compared to the pass-as-argument approach.
 Users might ask themselves:

-- Since `New` takes a `context.Context`, is the constructor doing work that needs cancelation or deadlines?
+- Since `New` takes a `context.Context`, is the constructor doing work that needs cancellation or deadlines?
 - Does the `context.Context` passed in to `New` apply to work in `(*Worker).Fetch` and `(*Worker).Process`?
 Neither?
 One but not the other?

 The API would need a good deal of documentation to explicitly tell the user exactly what the `context.Context` is used for.
 The user might also have to read code rather than being able to rely on the structure of the API conveys.